-I originally discovered Jord watches through reddit after seeing them sponsor a variety of esports events.
-After visiting their site, it seems like they have a pretty unique position in the watch market by only offering watches made of varieties of wood, in the 100 to 300 dollar range.
+I originally discovered the Jord watch through reddit after seeing them sponsor a variety of esports events.
+After visiting their site, it seems like they have a pretty unique position in the watch market by only offering wood watches, in the 100 to 300 dollar range.

-This is where Jord gets interesting.
+This is where Jord watches get interesting.
 Wood watches aren’t exactly subtle, so their products can be pretty polarizing to people.
 I’ve got a pretty minimalistic watch collection, so seeing a few of these were a bit of a shock.

 Thankfully they do have a few simpler pieces on the site, but wooden bracelets still carry a pretty big visual footprint.